ITS Help Desk - Learn about junk email and phishing

 What do I do if I think I responded to a scam or if my account was compromised?

-• Use the secret phrase associated with your account to obtain a new password (go to www.siue.edu/eid and choose the option "I have an e-ID but forgot my password").
+- Use E-Lerts to reset your password with a text (go to www.siue.edu/eid and choose the option "I have an e-ID but forgot my password").
+(E-Lert sign up: www.siue.edu/emergency/elert.shtml)

 Types of junk email